oletizi/avi-docs/src/site/docs/16.3/installing-avi-vantage-for-a-linux-server-cloud/index.md

 ### Installation Workflow

-Vantage deployment for a Linux server cloud consists of the following:
+Avi Vantage deployment for a Linux server cloud consists of the following:
 <ol>
  <li>Install the Docker platform (if not already installed).</li>
  <li>Install the Avi Controller image onto a Linux server.</li>
  <li>Use the setup wizard to perform initial configuration of the Avi Controller:
   <ul>
-   <li>Vantage user account creation (your Vantage administrator account)</li>
+   <li>Avi Vantage user account creation (your Avi Vantage administrator account)</li>
    <li>DNS and NTP servers</li>
    <li>Infrastructure type (Linux)</li>
    <li>SSH account information (required for installation and access to the Avi SE instance on each of the Linux servers that will host an Avi SE)</li>